D4ario0/D4ario0/README.md

 ## 🆔About Me
 Hi!
 I am a Computer Engineering student from 🇪🇨 in 🇨🇦.

-I have a strong passion for solving problems and technology is just the medium.
-I truly think **Innovation** is the consequence of solving a problem not the cause, so let's uncomplicate things, master our tools before reaching for the fastest framework or the most powerful architecture available.
+I have a strong passion for solving problems and technology is just another medium.
+I truly think **Innovation** is the consequence of solving a problem, not the cause.

+Let's uncomplicate things, master the basics before reaching for the most complete and newest framework or the most powerful architecture available.

 ![Screenshot 2024-08-24 144509](https://github.com/user-attachments/assets/08875bae-321e-42a7-b837-edbfbe2b8ba2)